mattermost/mattermost-developer-documentation/site/content/contribute/webapp/e2e/guide-for-writing.md

 Inside `e2e/cypress/integration` is where all of the tests live.
 Cypress is configured to look for and run tests that match the pattern of `*_spec.js`, so if you are creating a new test make sure to name it something like `my_new_test_spec.js` to ensure that it gets picked up.

-Inside of the `integration` directory, there are additional directories that break up the tests roughly by functional areas.
-If you see something that looks like it describes the functional area of your test, it should probably live inside that directory.
+Inside the `integration` directory, there are subdirectories that roughly break up the tests by functional areas.
+If you see something that looks like it describes the functional area of your test, it should probably live inside that subdirectory.
 From there, look to see if there is already a `*_spec.js` file that may be similar to what you are testing, it can be very likely that you can add additional tests to a pre-existing file.

 ### Writing Specs